 United States Natural Gas Fund (UNG) Long-Term Investments (2009 - 2011)

-United States Natural Gas Fund (UNG) has 3 years of Long-Term Investments data on file, last reported at $802.5 million in Q3 2011.
+United States Natural Gas Fund has disclosed Long-Term Investments across 3 years of filings, most recently posting $802.5 million for Q3 2011.

 - A 3-year average of $662.1 million and a median of $392.8 million in 2011 frame the typical range for Long-Term Investments.